-- Do not change the address in VERIS. - If the voter meets the moving conditions in §24.2-401, process the application using the old address. - Keep a copy of the Vote by Mail Application to make address change after the election. - If the voter does not meet the moving conditions in §24.2-401, the application must be denied. - Enter the denial in VERIS and state the reason. - Mail denial notice to the voter. - Voter may not vote by mail or in person. - Keep a copy of the Vote by Mail Application to make address change after the election.
+- If the voter does not meet the moving conditions in §24.2-401, the application must be denied. - Enter the denial in VERIS and state the reason. - Mail denial notice to the voter. - Voter may not vote by mail or in person. - Keep a copy of the Vote by Mail Application to make address change after the election.

-7.7.1.6.2 The Voter has Moved to a New Address Within Your Locality but is Registered in Another Virginia Locality and Wants a Ballot by Mail78
+7.7.1.6.2 The Voter has Moved to a New Address Within Your Locality but is Registered in Another Virginia Locality and Wants a Ballot by Mail77

 If the application is received before the books close, request a copy of the voter's record from the other locality to be sent to you immediately.
-Social Security number must be redacted79 unless encrypted.80
+Social Security number must be redacted78 unless encrypted.79